Modularizing Shiny app code

 The UI function

 id.
 In this case, we’re inserting the generated UI into the sidebar.

-The module server function is not called directly; instead, call the
+The module server function is called with

-callModule is the ID that we will use as the namespace; this must be exactly the same as the
+id that we will use as the namespace; this must be exactly the same as the

 id argument we passed to

 csvFileUI.
 The call to the module server function also is passed the parameter